Linear stability of discrete shock profiles for systems of conservation laws: Temporal Green's function and proof of Theorem

 \section{Temporal Green's function and proof of Theorem \ref{th:Green}}

 The previous Sections \ref{sec:GSloin} and \ref{sec:GSnear1} served respectively to describe the spatial Green's function far from $1$ and near $1$.
 Our objective is now to focus on the core of the article: the study of temporal Green's function and the proof of Theorem \ref{th:Green}.
 In the present section, we will express the temporal Green's function with the spatial Green's function using functional analysis.
-We will then use the different results of the previous sections (mainly Proposition \ref{GreenSpatialFar} and the decompositions \eqref{ExpGs: l geq 0 : j geq l+1}, \eqref{ExpGs: l geq 0 : 0 leq j leq l} and \eqref{ExpGs: l geq 0 : j < 0} of the spatial Green's function near $1$) to obtain the result of Theorem \ref{th:Green}.
-Just as when proved the decompositions \eqref{ExpGs: l geq 0 : j geq l+1}, \eqref{ExpGs: l geq 0 : 0 leq j leq l} and \eqref{ExpGs: l geq 0 : j < 0} of the spatial Green's function near $1$, the proof of Theorem \ref{th:Green} will be done whilst assuming that $j_0$ is larger than $0$ to obtain \eqref{decompoGreen}.
+We will then use the different results of the previous sections (mainly Propositions \ref{GreenSpatialFar} and \ref{prop:GS_near_1}) to obtain the result of Theorem \ref{th:Green}.
+Just as when we proved Proposition \ref{prop:GS_near_1} on the spatial Green's function near $1$, the proof of Theorem \ref{th:Green} will be done whilst assuming that $j_0$ is larger than $0$ to obtain \eqref{decompoGreen} and \eqref{decompoDerGreen}.
 The case where $j_0<0$ would be handled similarly and would necessitate to prove expressions of the spatial Green's function on $B(1,\delta_1)$ similar to \eqref{ExpGs: l geq 0 : j geq l+1}-\eqref{ExpGs: l geq 0 : j < 0} when $j_0<0$.